 Latex mattresses also offer excellent support.
 The natural elasticity of latex allows it to conform to your body’s contours, providing optimal support and pressure relief.
 Latex mattresses are known for their ability to promote proper spinal alignment, which can alleviate back or neck pain.

-Latex mattresses are also highly responsive, meaning they can adapt quickly to your movements during the night.
+Latex mattresses are also highly responsive and can adapt quickly to your movements at night.
 This responsiveness helps prevent the feeling of sinking too deeply into the mattress and provides a supportive sleep surface.

 Conforming Ability